trippleter/same-aptos-receiver/clusters_analysis/the_cluster_44_size_20/README.md

 All the Aptos transactions occurred within: 0 hours, 27 minutes

-Our custom similarity software pointed out that EVERY wallet in this cluster (20/20) with the SAME DATE on optimism called such functions as:
+Our custom similarity software pointed out that EVERY wallet in this cluster (20/20) with the SAME DATE on Optimism called such functions as:

 - 0x1114cd2a, on date: 2024-03-10, called 0xb49c4e680174e331cb0a7ff3ab58afc9738d5f8b